collectionspace/cspace-ui.js/docs/configuration/ColumnConfiguration.md

 The column set map defines one or two column sets.
 A column set named `default` must be defined, and optionally, a column set named `narrow` may also be defined.
 The `narrow` column set is used when redering search result tables in the right sidebar, where there the available space is smaller.
 The `default` column set is used when rendering search result tables elsewhere.
 If the `narrow` column set is not defined for a record type, the `default` column set is used in the sidebar.

 Each column set descriptor contains one or more named columns.
+A column name must be one of the following:

-The column names must correspond to the names of fields that have been configured to be returned as list results in REST API requests.
+1. The name of a field that has been configured to be returned in list results of REST API requests.
 This configuration is currently done in the application layer XML files, using the `mini` property on application layer field definitions.

+1. A pipe (`|`) separated list of list result fields, for example `title|name`.
+This specifies that the column should fall back to the value of the first field in the list that is non-empty.

+⚠️ Defining a column with multiple (fallback) fields is not recommended.
+The column will not be sortable by the values displayed, since there is no single field in the services layer that contains the value.
+Also, the values displayed can not be shown in searches for multiple record types.
+A better option is to use a Nuxeo event handler to store the desired value in a computed field, and display that field in search results.

 For each named column, a column descriptor must be provided to configure the column.
 A column descriptor contains the following properties: